skandhavs/Projects-Cognizance/README.md

 # Projects-Cognizance

-##This is a repository consisting of all the projects and tasks in Cognizance Club
+This is a repository consisting of all the projects and tasks that I have been developing during my time in Cognizance Club